jorisroovers/gitlint/README.md

 **NOTE: gitlint is still under active development.
 Please note that the version on pypi might not have all the features described below.**

+If you are looking for an alternative written in Ruby, have a look at https://github.com/m1foley/fit-commit

 ## Getting Started ##
 ```bash
 # Install gitlint